bu-air-lab/AIR-Lab-Instructions/RDS.md

 roscd turtlebot_navigation/launch/includes/gmapping
 cp gmapping.launch.xml ../
 ```
-Close the terminal

 In a new terminal,

 `roslaunch turtlebot_gazebo gmapping_demo.launch`

 ## Building a map

 In a new terminal, type the following command:

 `roslaunch turtlebot_teleop keyboard_teleop.launch`

-Now using teleoperation, navigate TurtleBot around the entire area you wish to map.
+Now using teleoperation, navigate TurtleBot around the entire area you wish to map.<br>
 You need to use “i” to move forward and “j” and “l” to move left and right respectively.

 ## To save the map

 Open a terminal and type:

 ```
 mkdir maps
 rosrun map_server map_saver -f maps/corridor_map